WELCOME TO TOXIC CABIN AIR

 These leaks are not uncommon.
 They are in many, many aircraft.
 Some models have more problems than others.
 (Refer to the links on this website ) Recently, it was stated that it would cost $10,000.00 per aircraft to fix the problem, to retrofit filters on planes.
 It is not clear is this is a functional remedy, but we are asking the question: why are the airlines not pursuing that?
 I think we all know the answer, money.
 What is more important, a person’s health or the cost?
 Plus, with the ‘powers that be’ saying that there is no problem, how many more people must get sick, or neurologically damaged before someone acts.
 We applaud Boeing for development of the 787, the first airplane to use a system for the cabin air that bypasses the engines.
 The plane is touted has having clean air, and that passengers will not have that tired effect from flying.
 While little is said about the bypassing of the possible toxic exposure, there are reports from the English Parliament from years ago basicly putting airlines on notice that if they do not clean up the toxic issues that their planes may be prevented from using British airports.

 Cabin crew, including pilots, have related their individual experiences and health problems from exposure, as well as instances where a pilot almost lost consciousness while piloting a commercial aircraft, all thought to be related to toxic cabin air.
 These articles and many more are on this website for you to educate yourself and arm yourself with what you need to know for your safety and health.
 Please take the time to read the websites which are linked on our pages.
 These are only a few of the articles and studies available on the web.
 Because it has been denied and ignored, many doctors are not aware of the possibility of toxic air exposure on planes and, therefore, may not realize what is causing a person’s symptoms.
-Educate yourself and educate them. www.aerotoxic.org has a link to a great DVD which explains the problem in detail with personal comments by some people exposed.
-This is a good starting place for anyone, including professionals, to educate themselves.
+Educate yourself and educate them.

 We urge you to educate yourself and others to become aware.
 If you feel you have been exposed to toxic cabin air or know someone who has, please post your information on our “experiences” page so that we can learn, share, gather information, and spread the information to others, as well as the medical community.
-You may contact us for experts and/or doctors who may be familiar with the TCP exposure.
+You may contact us for experts and/or doctors who may be familiar with the TOCP exposure.

 Please read the article where Boeing responds to the British Parliament that it’s newer planes will eliminate the problem of bleed air fumes.
 The manufacturers, the airlines, and the oil companies have been aware of these problems for years and have done nothing about it and have done nothing to warn the passenger, or the crews.

 Please spread the word.
 And next time you fly, do not assume the ‘dirty sock’ smell is the passenger next to you.
 Or if you have breathing problems or feel the flu coming on that it is a coincidence.
-If may be, but often in the news articles we read, the crew feels the problems and when they land they are taken to a hospital, but the articles never mention that the passengers are informed of the potential exposure.
+Often in the news articles we read, the crew feels the problems and when they land they are taken to a hospital, but the articles never mention that the passengers are ever informed of the potential exposure.
 In the past, and even presently, many crew members assume that planes are safe or they would not be allowed to fly, many crew are not informed or choose not to be informed.
 Passengers who may have been exposed may believe, as many crew members did before the problem was discovered, that they simply have the flu and that the problems they later develop are unrelated.
 It is going to take a lot of people— passengers, crew, and the medical community— and, we are afraid, a lot of time to bring this to the forefront.

 Why does no one know or seem to care?
 Please read the attached links, and look for more!
 The leading medical doctor in this area is Dr. Peter Julu in the UK.
 A leading researcher is Dr. Christopher Van Netten of the University of British Columbia.
 Many more medical professionals have since discovered the issues and help is slowly coming.
 Search their names and read more on what they have found.